ahjustsea/BuyTheDip/index.md

 ## does it work?

-More information on how BuyTheDip makes more returns on your investment can be found [here](https://ahjustsea.github.io/BuyTheDip/whythisworks)
+Yes, buying cryptos when z-scores are less than -2 or -3 can make you 6-20% additional returns on your investment.
+Detailed information on how BuyTheDip makes more returns on your investment can be found [here](https://ahjustsea.github.io/BuyTheDip/whythisworks)

 ## future development/work-in-progress